Astounding-GM-tools/astounding-cards/README.md

 ## Printing Instructions

+You have two options for creating your character cards:

+### Option 1: Double-Sided Paper Printing
+Perfect for quick prototyping or when you need cards quickly:

 1. Select the characters you want to print
 2. Configure print settings:
    - Enable/disable crop marks as needed